wpeverest/everest-forms/tests/README.md

 **Warning**: For running tests, you need a **dedicated test database**.
 This is important to separate it from your production databases because the tests will drop the complete database each time they are run!

-You will then need to adapt the DB related environment variable in `.env` to match your test database.
+You will then need to adapt the DB related environment variable in `tests/.env` file to match your test database.
 If `tests/.env` is not added then run `composer update` which basically adds the

 ```php
 define( 'DB_NAME', getenv( 'WP_TESTS_DB_NAME' ) ?: 'tests' );